 I woke up, or at least I believed I did.
 The room was familiar, quiet, grounded in reality.
 Yet something was off.
 There was a voice, low, resonant, almost demonic in tone, speaking in what sounded like an ancient, forgotten language.
 The words flowed with purpose, as if carrying meaning just beyond my reach.
 I lay still, listening carefully, trying to grasp even a fragment of what was being said.

 The strangest part wasn’t the voice itself, but how real it felt.
-It wasn’t like a dream fading into nonsense.
+It wasn’t like a dream dissolving into nonsense.
 This was structured, deliberate, almost ceremonial.
 I was fully aware, alert, absorbing every syllable as if I were meant to remember it.

 And then something shifted.